 Call your state's motor vehicle department if the dealer refuses to give you back your deposit.
 A deposit does not conclude that you purchased the vehicle.
 Ask your motor vehicle department how you can process a complaint about the dealer for taking your money; in many cases, the dealer will be investigated or at least receive a phone call.

-If You Signed Paperwork
+If You Signed Purchase Paperwork

-Call the state motor vehicle office to find out if there is any recourse after signing paperwork and taking possession of the vehicle.
+If you signed the paperwork but didn't drive the car off the lot, it can be easier to get out of the deal at the dealership.
+Otherwise, you'll want to call the state motor vehicle office to find out if there is any recourse after signing paperwork and taking possession of the vehicle.
 Many states do not recognize buyer's remorse issues or a "cooling period."
 If your state does offer a return policy, follow any steps it requires to return the vehicle.

-Call your dealership and ask to speak to the sales manager to discuss returning the vehicle.
+Next, call your dealership and ask to speak to the sales manager to discuss returning the vehicle.
 If you already signed the paperwork, you have little time to return the car.
 If you signed the motor vehicle paperwork and bank contracts, you must return the vehicle before your paperwork is processed, which usually is within one to two business days.

-Return your vehicle within one day of purchase, even if the sales manager tells you otherwise.
+You'll need to return your vehicle within one day of purchase, even if the sales manager tells you otherwise.
 The sales manager may tell you that returning the car is not an option, but many dealers will take a car back to avoid the difficulties of pursuing the car deal or risking a negative reputation.

-Drop the vehicle keys off in the dealer's overnight drop box with a note stating your name and why you are returning the car.
-Drop boxes are by the dealership's service department.
+Be sure to return the vehicle with all items it came with, such as keys and owner's manual.
+If the dealership is closed upon your return, park the car in a safe place and lock the doors.
+Drop the vehicle keys off in the dealer's overnight drop box with a note stating your name and why you are returning the car; drop boxes are by the dealership's service department.
 If there is no return box, return the keys the next morning.